-If you thought Johnny Ronan had difficulty receiving planning permission for his 12-storey, Salesforce building, how ill this 112 floor concept be received?
+If you thought Johnny Ronan had difficulty receiving planning permission for his 12-storey, Salesforce building, how will this 112-floor skyscraper be received?

 With the announcement of the €3bn MetroLink which will be operational in 2027, rent is expected to soar in areas along the proposed route.